lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 The problem also exists in many complex physical systems, in which the parts themselves do not change.

 When there are many strong interactions, every element can end up influencing many other elements, including itself.
-And because interactions take time and this time may vary, it becomes impossible to predict the precise order in which interactions take place.
+And because interactions take time and this time may vary, it may become impossible to predict the precise order in which interactions take place.
 This creates an uncertainty about the outcome of interactions, which can rapidly get worse with time.[^chaos] This is the main reason why we cannot predict the weather with good accuracy more than a few days ahead.